DJI announces stabilized HERO mount, and camera-equipped Phantom quadcopter

+The new version of the quadcopter, the Phantom Vision, is actually the same Phantom we already know, but with the addition of a 1080p video camera which can also capture 14-megapixel stills.
+It’s mounted on the underside of the aircraft, right where the user-supplied GoPro would ordinarily go.
 Its mounting system consists of one plate that’s attached to the quadcopter and another that’s attached to the camera – the only thing connecting those two plates are four rubber dampers (one at each corner), which reportedly allow few if any vibrations to get through.
 Similar third-party mounts for GoPros are already available on eBay.

 Using an iDevice running the DJI app, users can view the output from that camera, control the camera functions, and tilt it up and down via an integrated motor.
 There’s currently no word on recording formats or media, although one would assume that an SD card is involved.

 Users who wish to use their own camera, but don’t want the shot tipping sideways as the Phantom banks into turns, might be interested in DJI’s Zenmuse HERO mount.

 The Zenmuse utilizes the same damping system as the Vision, but it also incorporates a two-axis motorized gimbal.
 Using algorithms running on a bult-in control module, that gimbal automatically moves the camera in order to compensate for the pitch and yaw of the quadcopter.
 As a result, the shot maintains a consistent, straight horizon at all times.